The Daily Health in Survivorship Study

 What does the baseline survey involve?

-The initial 30-minute online survey will include several questionnaires about your health behaviors, relationship, and mood that may be related to your cardiovascular and immune systems.
+The initial 20- to 30-minute online survey will include several questionnaires about your health behaviors, relationship, and mood that may be related to your cardiovascular and immune systems.

 What does the in-person visit involve?